Far-left politics: Government and revolution

-Internationals in the IRPGF battalion with text in Spanish reading "Without women in the revolution there is no revolution".
+Internationals in the IRPGF battalion with text in Spanish reading "Without a revolution for women, there is no revolution".

 The far-left is a form of radical politics, as it calls for fundamental change to the capitalist socio-economic structure of society.
 This distinguishes it from the reformist politics of the centre-left.
 Members of the far-left have varying opinions on revolution and the state.
-Both anarchist and statist far-left ideologies may support disestablishment of traditional sociopolitical structures.
 The far-left has different stances on democracy, but it opposes liberal democracy.
 Far-left groups sometimes support direct democracy or participatory democracy with emphasis on protecting the rights of those who are disenfranchised in liberal democracy.
 The revolutionary left supports total rebellion against capitalist governments.
 This form of far-left politics has become less common over time as revolutions failed to develop and far-left groups have become more willing to work within liberal capitalist nations.
 Deradicalisation has become more common within the broader political left.

 Uwe Backes and Eckhard Jesse argue that, as a radical ideological system, the far-left opposes political pluralism.
 Academics such as Hans Eysenck and Edward Shils suggest that extremism is a better means to define ideology than the left–right spectrum, and that far-left ideas like Bolshevism are related to far-right ideas like Nazism because of their common opposition to political pluralism, liberal democracy, and private enterprise.
 Opponents of this view argue that extreme ideologies are separated by social class or that the far-left supports non-democratic means only to a democratic end.
 Some supporters of left-wing politics define support for democracy as equivalent to being left-wing, rejecting extremist label and arguing that communist states are actually far-right entities.
 In developed nations where the proletariat has influence over society, communist groups opt for institutional compromise over revolution.

 Some far-left groups, such as Leninist parties, advocate the concept of vanguardism, in which a select group forms a vanguard party to function as a revolution's leadership.
 According to Philip W. Gray, this holds that history is guided by advances in technology and ownership of the means of production, that oppression permeates all aspects of society, that there will be an end of history where oppression no longer exists, and that there is a class enforcing this oppression that must be overcome because it cannot understand or accept the end of history.
 It emphasises that this system of oppression and revolution is something that could be studied scientifically, and the vanguard party asserts that it is able to understand this science.
 Gray says that vanguardism incorporates democratic centralism, where the party membership makes a decision together and then enforces it on all of its members.
 Gray says it presents the vanguard party's ideas as inevitable and allows contrary ideas to be dismissed as false consciousness that was imposed by oppressors.